louis-thevenet/n7-deep-learning/survey/mix-proverbs-answer.md

 A man's clothing can only last one lifetime. : generated 9/18

 The musician who is paid in advance does not play so well. : real 9/18

+---

+Total of 232/432 good answers : approx 0,53 accuracy

+Based on answers of teachers from SHS and other professions